 Cosmic distances.
 How do we know how far away objects are in the night-time sky?

 For nearby bodies – ie the planets and the moon – we can use radar.
 But when it comes to stars another method is required.
 Parallax uses trigonometry and was the way the first reliable distances to the stars were calculated.
-The principle is simple and a good practical demonstration is to ask people to raise a finger at arm’s length then alternately shut one eye then the other.
+The principle is simple and a good practical demonstration is to raise a finger at arm’s length then alternately shut one eye then the other.
 The finger will jump position as seen against the more distant background.
 This is because it is being viewed from two slightly different positions based on the gap between your eyes.
 Measure this separation and add the angle of displacement and you have what you need to find the distance to your finger.
-Scaling this up to cosmic level was so difficult that it took hundreds of years to accomplish.
-Required were instruments that could, by way of analogy, measure the diameter of a 5p coin at a distance of 2.5 miles.
-The distorting effects of starlight passing through the earth’s atmosphere and the expansion and contraction of the telescopes with temperature changes also needed to be considered.
+Scaling this up to cosmic level was so difficult that it took hundreds of years to accomplish the feat.
+Instruments of unprecedented accuracy were required that could, by way of analogy, measure the diameter of a 5p coin at a distance of 2.5 miles.
+The distorting effects of starlight passing through the earth’s atmosphere and the expansion and contraction of a telescope with temperature changes also needed to be considered.
 The baseline used was the diameter of the earth’s orbit around the sun – 186 million miles.
 It fell to German Friedrich Bessel to achieve the breakthrough in 1838 when he discovered the star 61 Cygni to be 10.4 light years away (the modern figure is 11.4).
 These days earth based telescopes still use the technique and can measure objects up to 300 light years distant, but satellites like Gaia above the atmosphere can gauge distances up to 16,000 light years.
 When distances get greater other methods are needed, such as standard candles.
 If we can discover the true luminosity of an object then we can work out how far away it is (light falls off at a known rate over distance).
 Such objects include variable stars and supernovae.
 We can also get a sense of distance by taking the spectra of galaxies – the faster they are moving away the more they are shifted to the red.
 The speediest galaxies are the furthest away and the relationship between distance and speed is called the Hubble Constant.

 Magnitude scale.
 How do we measure the brightness of objects?
 How dim can the human eye see?